Action in defense of trans lives is an essential part of all movements for justice.

 WHAT CAN YOU DO?

-✸ EDUCATE family, friends, and communities on the policing of queer expression and spaces.
+✸ EDUCATE family, friends, and communities on the rich history of trans people and culture.

 HEALTH CARE BANS police access to gender-affirming health care for trans folks, especially youth.
 They restrict bodily autonomy for everyone and strengthen attacks on abortion and contraception.